techieeliot/michael-scott-paper/README.md

     	* Ant Design
     	* Styled Components
     	* Netlify CI/CD

 ### My Approach

 In terms of developing my TypeScript skills for the long-term, my approach was that I needed to get more comfortable with TypeScript in a basic way on a single page first.
 As I created issues for the assignment and created interfaces to model the data in the store, I came to the realization that I needed to take a step back and create the Home page component—despite it not being a part of the requirements.
 I believe it provides a smoother user experience to add this page, anyhow, because the user can see how many webpages exist at a high level view from a dashboard of sorts.

 <img width="843" alt="Screen Shot 2022-01-28 at 9 51 09 AM" src="https://user-images.githubusercontent.com/19453294/151578314-f52cb117-b5ff-404d-b5b3-902844e37294.png">

 When combining the Home component with the Layout Selector component it forms a "todo application".
 There's CRUD functionality related to the IWebsite Interface.
 Not only can a website be created in the Home component, but it also can be given a layout/renamed (updated) and deleted using redux dispatched actions.
-A user can start with an "Untitled Page" to proceed to Layout Selector page, or when a Title is already given, the user can head straight to the Page Builder component.
+A user can start with an "Untitled Page" to proceed to Layout Selector page, or when a Title is already given, the user can head straight to the Page Builder component—features not available in production yet ([See staging to view the Page Builder](https://deploy-preview-52--michael-scott-paper.netlify.app/)).
 I added the ability to rename the title and select a layout from the three option for the website in the Layout Selector view.
-Something that is not functional is that the redux store is not fetching the existing title and layout selection, so I would have added this if given more time.
 I did add rules into the components that requires a title and selection be provided or they should return to the Home component.

 <img width="975" alt="Screen Shot 2022-01-28 at 9 52 07 AM" src="https://user-images.githubusercontent.com/19453294/151578486-6164a008-1bbc-4a34-a629-0f84f63165d4.png">
 <br />